 This Annual Report for the Maryland Hearing Aid and Language & Communication Video Loan Bank (Loan Bank) serves to inform the Maryland General Assembly of the status of the program.
-The report includes details regarding the numbers and ages of children served this year, the counties from which referrals were generated, the length of each original loan and/or loan extension, the number of children who subsequently received permanent hearing aids or a cochlear implant, and projected program enhancements for 2020.
+The report includes details regarding the numbers and ages of children served this year, the counties from which referrals were generated, the length of each original loan and/or loan extension, the number of children who subsequently received permanent hearing aids or a cochlear implant, and projected program enhancements for 2022.
 The current program application, program brochure, and policies and procedures are included in the Appendices of this report.

 Pursuant to SB 677 (2019), the Loan Bank operated under its expanded responsibilities for the first full calendar year in 2020.
-Expanded responsibilities include: expanding the age of eligibility for Maryland students still in high school from 18 to 21; increasing the loan time from six months to one year with a one-year extension; and offering video learning materials to assist parents of children who are Deaf or Hard-of-Hearing to learn the language and communication method(s) they choose to use with their child.
+Expanded responsibilities include: expanding the age of eligibility for Maryland students still in high school from 18 to 21; increasing the loan time from six months to one year with a oneyear extension; and offering video learning materials to assist parents of children who are Deaf or Hard-of-Hearing to learn the language and communication method(s) they choose to use with their child.

 As it has since its inception in 2002, the Loan Bank continues to provide hearing aids to Maryland children and families who are unable to obtain them in a timely fashion to ensure that infants, toddlers, children, and youth in the State have the tools they need to access spoken language and communication.
-During the 2020 calendar year, eleven hearing aid loans were initiated to six children/youth and their families and three hearing aids loaned in 2019 continued to be used by three children and youth.
-The language and communication video loan program received one request.
+During the 2021 calendar year, nine hearing aid loans were initiated to five children and youth and their families.
+Seven hearing aids loaned in 2020 continued to be used by four children and youth.
+In addition, three hearing aids loaned in 2019 continued to be used by two children and youth.
+The language and communication video loan program did not receive any requests in 2021.